Quiche Florentine With Fontina And Fresh SpinachJump to Recipe

 Making the quiche filling

-Finishing the Quiche Florentine
+Baking Instructions the Quiche Florentine

-Add the wilted spinach and garlic to the crust and dot the filling with slices of fontina.
+Add the wilted spinach and garlic to the baked crust and dot the filling with slices of fontina.
 I think I went overboard on the fontina in this version.
 Tear yours into smaller pieces and use slightly less.

 The Quiche Florentine will need to bake for 25-30 minutes.
 The finished quiche will be golden brown around the edges and set in the middle.